IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Uningest a File
 ~~~~~~~~~~~~~~~

 Reverse the tabular data ingest process performed on a file where ``ID`` is the database id or ``PERSISTENT_ID`` is the persistent id (DOI or Handle) of the file to process.

-Note that this requires "superuser" credentials.
+Note that this requires "superuser" credentials to undo a successful ingest and remove the variable-level metadata and .tab version of the file.
+It can also be used by a user who can publish the dataset to clear the error from an unsuccessful ingest.

 A curl example using an ``ID``: